netzkolchose/django-computedfields/docs/examples.rst

 ``COMPUTEDFIELDS_ALLOW_RECURSION`` to ``True`` in `settings.py`, which allows to use computed fields on self referencing models, e.g. tree like structures.
 Note that this currently disables intermodel dependency optimizations project-wide and might result in high "update pressure".
-It also might lead throw a `RuntimeError` later on, if you created a real recursion on record level by accident.
+It also might lead to a `RuntimeError` later on, if you created a real recursion on record level by accident.

 ..
 TIP::

-    Depending on other computed fields is an easy way to lower the "update pressure" later on for complicated dependencies by isolating relatively static dependencies from fast turning entities.
+    Depending on other computed fields is an easy way to lower the "update pressure" later on for complicated dependencies by isolating relatively static entities from fast turning ones.

 Many-To-Many Fields